Wolfffff/Ayroles-Lab/README.md

 ## Related Images
 [Images](https://github.com/Wolfffff/Ayroles-Lab/tree/master/Images)
 ##### Index
 * A few images of related things.
-Specifically of designs, tracking, intermediate steps.
+Specifically of designs, tracking, and intermediate steps in the development process.
 This will be updated later as I take more images.